fabaff/fsl-test-bench/docs/services/webserver/darkhttpd.rst

 darkhttpd
 =========
 `darkhttpd`_ is a simple, fast HTTP 1.1 web server for static content.
-It does not support PHP or CGI etc but is designed to serve static content.
+It does not support PHP or CGI but is designed to serve static content.

 This example shows the details of the `darkhttpd`_ web server. ::

     $ bannergrab 10.0.0.65 8887
     HTTP/1.1 200 OK
-    Date: Wed, 29 May 2013 15:24:20 GMT
+    Date: Mon, 25 May 2020 10:35:42 GMT
-    Last-Modified: Wed, 29 May 2013 14:44:55 GMT
-    Etag: "51a61467.3b0"
-    Content-Type: text/html
-    Content-Length: 944
+    Server: darkhttpd/1.12
+    Accept-Ranges: bytes
     Connection: close
-    Accept-Ranges: bytes
+    Content-Length: 1352
+    Content-Type: text/html; charset=UTF-8